sustentarea/foodclim/README.md

 ## Overview

-`rice` is a NetLogo model designed to simulate and visualize the response of rice under different climate conditions.
-Its primary goal is to facilitate the integration of food agents into agent-based models and enhance the reproducibility of these simulations.
+`rice` is a NetLogo model designed to simulate and visualize how rice crops respond to different climate conditions.
+It aims to support the integration of food agents into agent-based models and improve the reproducibility of these simulations.

 The model runs in paralel with the [`LogoClim`](https://github.com/sustentarea/logoclim) model, which